 One of the main attractions at the gardens is the Elizabethan Hedge Maze, and trying to navigate it is certainly a wonderful activity to try whilst in the city.

-“The Elizabethan hedge maze at VanDusen Botanical Garden is one of only six in North America.
+Emily Schultz, the marketing coordinator for VanDusen Botanical Garden, tells us about the maze, “The Elizabethan hedge maze at VanDusen Botanical Garden is one of only six in North America.
 Hedge mazes have captivated and challenged people across many centuries and cultures and were already known in ancient Egypt, the Minoan civilization and the Stone Age in Northern Europe.
-The first mazes were unicursal, in which people entered and followed a prescribed path to the exit.
-In the Renaissance, when mazes became popular in gardens, designers began to create more challenging multicursal mazes with ‘many paths.’

 “VanDusen’s maze, which was opened in June of 1982, is multicursal, is 18 meters in diameter, and is constructed of approximately 2500 pyramidal cedars.
 The monkey puzzle trees surrounding the maze were a deliberate plantation to emphasize the puzzle-like quality in walking the maze.”

 If you’re at the botanical garden you should also check out the multi-award-winning Visitor Centre, named Most Sustainable Building of the Year in 2014 and certified Platinum in Leadership in Energy and Environmental Design.